 A recent article Douglas Brooks and Johannes Adam in Signal Integrity Journal contains some experimental measurements of temperature in traces and vias carrying high current.
 To my knowledge, these measurements provide the first comparison of temperature in traces designed to IPC 2152 standards and a via connected to them.
 These measurements and results from simulations are shown in the tables below.

 Obviously, this is much less than the 0.5 A rule of thumb sometimes seen on forums.
 Rules of thumb tend to be overly conservative, so it's okay to follow them in most cases.
 However, if you need to provide high DC current you may do more harm than good if you're carving up planes with excessive numbers of vias.
 Be mindful of this when choosing the number of vias needed to supply power.
-If you set a less-conservative limit of 1 A per via, and you need to supply 5 A instantaneously, then 5 large vias with thick plating should be fine, as long as your via temperature does not get too hot near a component.
+If you set a less-conservative limit of 1 A per via, and you need to supply 5 A instantaneously, then 5 large vias with thick plating should be fine, as long as your via current temperature does not get too hot near a component.
 The danger here is not one of high temperature, I would argue it's more one of temperature cycling.
 If there is repeated cycling between very high and low temperatures, fatigue might eventually set in and lead to via failure.